Alexander Strategy Group

-Alexander Strategy Group was an American lobbying firm involved in the K Street Project, founded by Ed Buckham and his wife Wendy.
-Buckham is a former chief of staff of House Majority Leader Tom DeLay, and the firm openly promoted its access to DeLay.
+Alexander Strategy Group was an American lobbying firm involved in the K Street Project.
+The firm was founded by Ed Buckham, a former chief of staff to House Majority Leader Tom Delay, and his wife Wendy.
+The firm openly promoted its access to DeLay.
 Its chief lobbyist was Paul Behrends, who became Dana Rohrabacher's aide.

-In January 2006 the firm was shut down.
+In January 2006, the firm was shut down.
 Buckham said that it was fatally damaged by publicity about the ongoing federal investigation into the actions of convicted lobbyist Jack Abramoff.

 Clients

 In 2004 the firm had US$8.8 million in revenues, with prominent clients such as Amgen, BellSouth, Eli Lilly and Company, Freddie Mac, Fannie Mae, R.J.
 Reynolds, Koch Industries, Microsoft, Time Warner, Enron, and the United Parcel Service.

-Other notable clients included Blackwater Security Services, the employer of the contractors killed in Fallujah, Iraq in 2004, and PerfectWave, the defense contracting firm owned by Brent R. Wilkes, under investigation for bribing Duke Cunningham.
+Other notable clients included Blackwater Security Services, the employer of the contractors killed in Fallujah during the Iraq War in 2004, and PerfectWave, the defense contracting firm owned by Brent R. Wilkes, under investigation for bribing Duke Cunningham.